-IV.
 Hospice services are considered NOT medically necessary under the following circumstances:

-- A. Member/Enrollee with any of the following as the sole diagnosis: - 1.
-Debility or unspecified debility, or - 2.
-Failure to thrive; or - B. The member/enrollee is no longer considered terminally ill as evidenced by a review of the medical documentation; or - C. Services, supplies or procedures that are directed towards curing the terminal condition, with the possible exception of children covered under Medicaid or CHIP, or - D. Member/Enrollee chooses to revoke the hospice election by submitting a signed, written statement with the effective date of the revocation; or - E. Member/Enrollee is discharged from hospice services; i.e. member/enrollee is no longer considered terminally ill, member/enrollee refuses services or is uncooperative, moves out of the area, or transfers to a non-covered hospice program.
+- A. Members/enrollees with any of the following as the primary diagnosis: - 1.
+Debility or unspecified debility; - 2.
+Failure to thrive; - B. The member/enrollee is no longer considered terminally ill as evidenced by a review of the medical documentation; - C. Services, supplies or procedures that are directed towards curing the terminal condition, except for children covered under Medicaid or CHIP; - D. Member/enrollee chooses to revoke the hospice election by submitting a signed, written statement with the effective date of the revocation; - E. Member/enrollee is discharged from hospice services; i.e. member/enrollee is no longer considered terminally ill, member/enrollee refuses services or is uncooperative, moves out of the area, or transfers to a non-covered hospice program.
 In the event a member/enrollee is discharged from hospice, benefit coverage would be available as long as the member/enrollee remained eligible for coverage of medical services.